Zimbabwe’s Matopos National Park

 By Rene Bauer and Andrea Kaucka

-Can you rely on a person without a mobile phone, email address or any other device of our 21st century technology?
-This was the question Andrea and I asked ourselves when entering Zimbabwe through the Plumtree border and making our way towards Bulawayo, capital of Zimbabwe´s Matabeleland.
+Can you rely on a person without a mobile phone, email address, or any other device of our 21st-century technology?
+This was the question Andrea and I asked ourselves when entering Zimbabwe through the Plumtree border and making our way towards Bulawayo, the capital of Zimbabwe´s Matabeleland.

 Coming into Matopos is like landing on a different planet.
 It is an absolutely magical landscape composed of granite hills, called “kopjes“, huge monoliths called “whalebacks” and soft, golden plains in between, dotted with acacia trees.

 There are rivers, little dams, and lakes.
 Matopos is a national park of a different kind – one doesn’t come here for the animals, but for something much more intriguing than that – marks of Southern Africa´s first ancient inhabitants.

 The whole area spreads out over 3100 km2 but only 424 km2 had been made a national park in 1926.

 This makes it the oldest park in Zimbabwe, which, because of its rich cultural heritage is even on the UNESCO list of world heritage sites.
 When driving through, imagination just goes absolutely wild – the rocks start looking like castles, camels, mushrooms or people, sometimes delicately balancing on top of each other.

 Already from far, we can see one of Matopos´s symbols, the rocks called “mother and child.”
 Sir John Cecil Rhodes, the famous British explorer lending the former British colony his name, was so impressed by it that he wanted to be buried in these granite hills.

 This awe-inspiring scenery has been shaped over millions of years, time using wind and water as its tools to shape those granite rocks.
 This created a landscape full of overhangs, caves, shelters, and balancing rocks — a perfect base for early human settlement.